nlepagnez/ESI-PublicContent/Documentations/Deployment-MES-OnPremises.md

    4. Fill all the required information required by the script
 ![alt text](https://github.com/nlepagnez/ESI-PublicContent/blob/main/Documentations/Images/Image08.png)
    5. Enter the **Name** of your environement the Environment name.
 This name will be displayed in your workbook.
 You should choose the name of your Exchange organization
-      1. This is a mandoatory information
+      1. **This STEP is Critical**
-      2. Text information are only allower no GUID
+      2. The name can be String or a combination of String and Number Example :
+         1. Contoso
+         2. Consoto2024
+      3. GUID are not allowed
    6. By default, choose '**Def'** as Default analysis.
    7. Choose **OP** for On-Premises
    8. If necessary, update the path for the location of **Exchange BIN path**